quicken/filefocus/README.md

 Glob groups are shown inside "File Focus" as folders that are automatically populated with files that match a specific glob pattern.

-The following example configures a folder named "Hidden Files" that automatically shows all hidden files inside workspaces but excludes any hidden files inside any "node_modules" folder.
+The following example configures a folder named "Hidden Files" that automatically shows all hidden files inside workspaces but excludes any hidden files inside any "node_modules" folder as well as the .git ignore folder and any files inside .git ignore.

 Open the Vscode settings file and search for the property filefocus.globgroup then add the following item to the "globgroup" array: